 - Top-notch research, writing and oral communication skills

-- Reasonable familiarity with public policy issues in some of the following fields: energy, transportation, taxes, state and local governance, economics, health care, natural resources, budget
+- Reasonable familiarity with public policy issues in some of the following fields: public sector unions, taxes, spending and budget, pensions, state and local governance, education, health care, transportation, energy, natural resource development

-- Draft research papers on public policy issues
+- Conduct research and draft papers on public policy issues

 - Contribute posts to the Center’s web site (www.americanexperiment.org), Facebook page and Twitter feed